cura-loucura/YouKnowMCP/README.md

 ## Acknowledgments

-Built for people who believe that **quality curation beats quantity aggregation**, and that human expertise deserves intelligent, respectful search tools.
+Built for those that seek **quality curation beats quantity aggregation**, and believe that human expertise deserves intelligent, respectful search database.

 -----

-**YouKnowMCP**: Because your carefully curated knowledge deserves intelligent search, not just keyword matching.​​​​​​​​​​​​​​​​
+**YouKnowMCP**: Feed your AI with your hand-crafted knowlege bits